 Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
-Guided sightseeing with a Local Guide begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the infamous Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
-Your afternoon is free to explore—perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
-Tonight, your Tour Director hosts a welcome dinner at a famous local churrascaria, serving prime meats, seafood, and fish.
-Following dinner, perhaps opt for a fun outing to see a vibrant Samba show, an extravaganza of costumes, dancers, and the hot beat of the Brazilian Samba rhythm, featuring more than a hundred artists.
+Guided sightseeing with a Local Guide begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
+Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the famous Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
+Your afternoon is free to explore—perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.

 A free day in Rio allows you to relax on one of the famous beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.

-Cross the border for a visit of the Argentine side of the FALLS.
+Cross the border for a visit of the Argentine side of IGUASSU FALLS.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
-Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds, as well as flora from the area.

 Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

-Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House) and Metropolitan Cathedral.
-Also visit San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Peron is buried.
+Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
+Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Perón is buried.
 End your day with an Argentinean meal, followed by a sensuous TANGO SHOW highlighting the alluring dance that is so popular here.

 Today is free for independent activities, or you can take an optional excursion to visit a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.

-Today, board a high-speed catamaran bound for the UNESCO World Heritage Site of Colonia del Sacramento, Uruguay.
-In Colonia, meet your Local Guide, who will take you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
-Later this afternoon, board a bus for Uruguay’s capital city, Montevideo.
+Board a high-speed catamaran bound for the UNESCO World Heritage Site of Colonia del Sacramento, Uruguay.
+Your Local Guide takes you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
+Later, board a bus for Uruguay’s capital city, Montevideo.

-On a city tour of Montevideo, drive along the Atlantic Coast to the city center, where you will visit Constitution Square, the cathedral, the colonial Town Hall, and Independence Square.
+On a city tour of Montevideo, drive along the Atlantic Coast to the city center and visit Constitution Square, the cathedral, the colonial Town Hall, and Independence Square.
 Other areas visited include the Prado area, Batlle y Ordoñez Park, the residential area of Carrasco, and Plaza Virgilio.